unKNOWN-G/Projects/Whatsapp_Messenger/README.txt

 	5	24-01-2021		Added the folders part where Images of the person can be included and coded for accesing them and sending them at a 2s delay
 	6	25-01-2021		Scheduled messages using Windows Task Manager.
 This can also be achieved online using AmazonServer But thats for paid use.
 Which isnt needed for this project
-					The only Requirement is the Computer should be either On or in Sleep Mode
+					The only Requirement is the Computer should be either On or in Sleep Mode 7	25-01-2021		Added a Feature to send to Multiple groups by storing details in an Execel file 8	25-01-2021		Added a Feature of customising audio and text to each group

 Advancements that can be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
-1) Search for the contact photos in the gallery using CNN and Send it along with the message
+1) Search for the contact photos in the gallery using CNN and Send it along with the message(Kinda not sure)
-2) Keep all the Remainder Details in a Excel File and make the code recognize those dates autmatically and send messages
+2) Make the code recognize those dates autmatically and send messages (Automating Task Scheduler is required or a server is required.
+Both arent feasible)
-3) Keep this in some colab or something and make it automatic
+3) Keep this in some colab or something and make it automatic (Needs a server.
+So not implementing it Right now)